 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Mozilla Foundation Security Advisories for April 28, 2011 and apply any necessary updates to mitigate the risks.
+US-CERT encourages users and administrators to review the Adobe security bulletin APSB11-17 and apply any updates to help mitigate the risks.

-US-CERT encourages users and administrators to review Cisco security advisory cisco-sa-20110427-cucm and apply any necessary updates or workarounds to help mitigate the risks.
+US-CERT encourages users and administrators to review Adobe security bulletin APSB11-18 and apply any updates to help mitigate the risks.

 Google released Chrome 12.0.742.100 for Windows, Mac, Linux, and Chrome Frame to address a critical vulnerability in the Flash player plug-in.
 This vulnerability could allow an attacker to take control of the affected system.